Language Models "Grok" to Copy: Conclusions

 \section{Conclusions}

-We introduce a novel perspective that the development of context copying is a special grokking.
-It holds the potential to enhance the efficiency of language model training research because it enables us to explore grokking using small synthetic datasets, derive meaningful insights, and apply these insights to language models, as we did in Section~\ref{sec:apply}.
-We hope a better understanding of grokking in future works provide more insights for developing language models with improved in-context capability.
+This paper introduces a novel perspective that the development of context copying is a special grokking.
+It holds the potential to provide meaningful insights that can be applied to language models, as we did in Section~\ref{sec:apply}.
+We hope a better understanding of grokking in future works provide more insights for developing stronger language models.